-- 4.10 All investments will be sterling denominated. - 4.11 Investments will not necessarily be made in all categories but they are included to allow the Council to put together a balanced portfolio to mitigate risk. - 4.12 There are some important considerations that need to be borne in mind when considering non-specified investment types: - There is usually a need to commit to investing for the medium to longer term and so funds invested need to be sourced from balances that will not be called upon for cash flow purposes in the short term; - Some investments have naturally fluctuating capital values, whilst still providing a revenue income stream; - Fluctuation in the value of pooled investments has no impact upon the General Fund in the short term.
+- 4.10 All investments will be sterling denominated. - 4.11 Investments will not necessarily be made in all categories but they are included to allow the Council to put together a balanced portfolio to mitigate risk. - 4.12 There are some important considerations that need to be borne in mind when considering non-specified investment types:

+- There is usually a need to commit to investing for the medium to longer term and so funds invested need to be sourced from balances that will not be called upon for cash flow purposes in the short term; - Some investments have naturally fluctuating capital values, whilst still providing a revenue income stream; - Fluctuation in the value of pooled investments has no impact upon the General Fund in the short term.
 This is because government has given local government a 5-year mitigation, commencing April 2018 and ending March 2023, under the accounting standard IFRS9 which affects the accounting for pooled investments.
 Without the mitigation, IFRS9 would have meant charging any fluctuations in capital values of investments against the Council's revenue expenditure each year.
-In financial year 2023-24 any balance on the Financial Instrument Adjustment account will be charged to revenue. - The Section 151 Officer will subject any investment proposals to extensive due diligence using investment advisers as appropriate. - 4.13 An investment selection process lead by LAS and involving a cross-party member advisory group to reflect member views in the decision making process was carried out in 2019 to select property fund and multi-asset fund investments.
+In financial year 2023-24 any balance on the Financial Instrument Adjustment account will be charged to revenue. - The Section 151 officer will subject any investment proposals to extensive due diligence using investment advisers as appropriate. - 4.14 An investment selection process lead by LAS and involving a cross-party member advisory group to reflect member views in the decision making process was carried out in 2019 to select property fund and multi-asset fund investments.
 That process resulted in the selection and approval of investments in two property funds (Lothbury £4m and Hermes £2m), and two multi-asset funds (Royal London £3m and CCLA £1m).
-The multi-asset funds are under the Mixed Investment 0 35% Shares non-specified category, although it is accepted by the Section 151 Officer that there could theoretically be up to 40% in equities in the CCLA fund due to their volatility constraints. - 4.14 Investment decisions regarding non-specified investments will include full consideration of the Council's declaration of a climate emergency. - 4.15 Predominantly, investments greater than a year in duration except for unrated building societies which are limited to durations of less than a year
+The multi-asset funds are under the Mixed Investment 0 35% Shares non-specified category, although it is accepted by the Section 151 officer that there could theoretically be up to 40% in equities in the CCLA fund due to their volatility constraints. - 4.15 Predominantly, investments greater than a year in duration except for unrated building societies which are limited to durations of less than a year.